Legacy-Visuals-Project/Animatium/README.md

 - [X] thinFishingRodLineThickness
     - Description: Makes the fishing rod line super thin.
 Overrides the above setting.
     - Type: BOOLEAN
+- [X] useStickModelWhenCastInThirdperson
+    - Description: Makes the fishing rod model in third-person a stick when cast like in <=1.7.x.
+    - Type: BOOLEAN
 - [X] fixCastLineCheck
     - Description: Fixes the arm logic for casting the fishing rod.
     - Type: BOOLEAN